LIRR: Delays, cancellations after derailment

-Riders of the Long Island Rail Road were warned to expect cancellations and delays of up to one hour Wednesday morning after a nonpassenger train derailed about 4 a.m. at Jamaica Station.
+Long Island Rail Road riders endured delays of up to one hour and some trains were canceled Wednesday morning after a nonpassenger train derailed about 4 a.m. at Jamaica Station.

+The railroad said shortly after 9 a.m. that it was “reverting to regularly scheduled service.”
+Just before 10:30 a.m., the railroad said on its website that it was experiencing delays averaging 10 to 15 minutes.
+The railroad tweeted shortly after 11 a.m. that it was on or close to schedule.

-All service was suspended through Jamaica Station at that point, though limited westbound service was restored at 5:39 a.m., a railroad spokesman said.
+All service was suspended through Jamaica Station at 4 a.m., though limited westbound service was restored at 5:39 a.m., a railroad spokesman said.
 Limited service had been restored in both directions as of 6:20 a.m., the railroad said on its website.

 All branches except for Port Washington were affected, the railroad said.